Val Gielgud: Private life

 Gielgud was married five times, the first in 1921 while he was still an undergraduate at Oxford, where he married an eighteen-year-old schoolgirl who was a student at Cheltenham Ladies College.
-She was Nathalie Mamontov (1903–1969), daughter of musician Sergei Mamontov (1877—1938) and Nathalie Sheremetievskaya; her mother's third husband was Grand Duke Michael, brother of Tsar Nicholas II.
+She was Natalia Mamontov (1903–1969), daughter of musician Sergei Mamontov (1877—1938) and Natalia Sheremetievskaya Brasova; her mother's third husband was Grand Duke Michael, brother of Tsar Nicholas II.
 This lasted for only two years, however, and they divorced in 1926.

 Gielgud in 1928 married Barbara Dillon, an actress, who was born Mabel Barbara Joan Druce and was the daughter of the actor Hubert Druce and actress Frances Dillon (real name Ethel Buckle).
 She divorced him on the grounds of his desertion in 1943; he went on holiday alone in 1931 and they did not live together thereafter.
 The marriage produced a son, Adam, born in 1930 – father of the dancer and choreographer Piers Gielgud.

 His following three marriages produced no further offspring.

 He was awarded the CBE in 1958.
 He published "One Year of Grace" – A Fragment of Autobiography (Longmans, Green) in 1950 and also the autobiographical My Cats and Myself (Michael Joseph) in 1972.
 Val Gielgud died in London in 1981 at the age of eighty-one.